Nooneokf/temp-mail/public/blog/end-of-third-party-cookies-and-email-identity.md

 ## 🛡️ How Temporary Email Breaks the System

-This is where **FreeCustom.Email** comes in.
+This is where **tempmail.encorebot.me** comes in.
 By using different temp email addresses across the web, you create **friction** in the identity graph — making it nearly impossible to stitch together your online footprint.

 ### ✅ Stop Profile Merging at the Source

 Let’s say you sign up on:
-- Website A with `fashion-deals@freecustom.email`
+- Website A with `fashion-deals@tempmail.encorebot.me`
-- Website B with `news-digest@freecustom.email`
+- Website B with `news-digest@tempmail.encorebot.me`

 Each address hashes differently.
 Result?
 You appear as two completely separate users.
 The identity graph is blind — mission accomplished.